 So when you started with Feist, was it tour managing and front-of-house as well?

 She had a front-of-house engineer, so I started tour managing and doing monitors for her.
 Over time I ended up picking up a lot of extra slack in her world, because her manager at the time was based in Paris.

 Now you're her official manager!

 I can't say we arrived at that by any conventional method, but yes.

 Do you feel like you have a different perspective on management because of your experience as an engineer?

 Absolutely.
 When you spend a lot of time making an album with someone you get to know them very personally — it is the most naked someone can be, and you have to develop a strong rapport.
 It should be the same qualification for management as it is for engineering, which is the importance of listening and observing what is special about someone's art.
 Not everything is about making a hit song or album.
 If you take a project and focus on making it great for what it is, and it's what the creator wants to express, it will resonate with people.

 You're managing, tour managing, and providing her services as a studio engineer.
 Was this her expectation?

 Ha!
 No, I think she was looking for someone who would listen to her.
 I am not the best at any single one of those skills, but I'm good at listening.
 The Reminder was the first thing we worked on together in the studio; along with Renaud Letang, Mocky, and Gonzales.
 I was there to be more of a silent backbone to those sessions.
 They didn't want to see or think about any recording equipment, so we set them up on the living room floor, above the control room located in the basement.

-The rest of this article is only available with an archive subscription or by purchasing back issue #96.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #96.
 For an upcoming year's free subscription, and our current issue on PDF...